 We know that lead is harmful to kids, and young people in particular.
-Make sure you search for the term “lead-free acrylic paint” and search for lead free paint even though you already believe it to be there. after the Lead-Paint Act of 1978, the use of commercially available interior and exterior paint has been discontinued for residences.
-For example, in places where lead is still has been used, such as Italy, it is perfectly fine to buy paint as long as you are not prohibited by law to do so.
+Make sure you search for the term “lead-free acrylic paint”.
+Search for lead free paints even though you already think it’s there.
+After the Lead-Paint Act of 1978, the use of commercially available interior and exterior paint has been discontinued for residences.
+For example, in places where they still use lead, such as Italy.
+There it is perfectly fine to buy paint as long as the law don’t prohibit you to do so.

-but it isn’t just lead; it has to be expanded And, you should be aware of the four other ingredients that could pose a toxic threat to you.
+but it isn’t just lead.
+It has expanded.
+So you should be aware of the four other ingredients that could pose a toxic threat to you.

 Nickel refining contains cobalt, and as we all know, nickel may be dangerous if swallowed.
-It’s why nickel-plated tableware are no longer commonly produced.
+It’s why we don’t commonly see nickel-plated tableware no longer.
 Cobalt is a magnetic metal that was first discovered in 1730 and has since been used in glass, pottery, porcelain, and tiles, among other things.
 Although cobalt is significantly more harmful in its pure form, it is hazardous when used in acrylic paints.

 This is something else you’ll discover in very particular paints, though it’s becoming very rare these days.
 There’s no denying it: cadmium causes cancer and harms your cardiovascular system, nervous system, and even respiratory system.
 It’s bad news, and as a result, it’s rarely found in paint.
 If you’re going to use this type of paint on a canvas, make sure to use a mask and gloves, and then frame the painting once it’s dry.

 Stainless steel contains manganese, which is also present in green vegetables and nuts.
 Manganese is beneficial when ingested in its original, unaltered form, but it can be harmful when breathed.
 More than 11mg of manganese in your diet, even as an adult, can be harmful.
-Its purpose in paintings is to keep the paint together and adhere to the surface it’s put to, but if swallowed, it will damage your nervous system directly.
+Its purpose in paintings is to keep the paint together and adhere to the surface it’s put to.
+But if anyone swallow it, it will damage your nervous system directly.